ripsawridge/site/site/contents/cma/2009/fistfull.md

 On top we admired the view, though we were sure it was going to start raining hard at any minute.
 We shared the summit with another party for a while, then quickly went down on a trail that led around a rib then up to the Stevia Meadows.
 Garon wanted to bag a local high summit, and it looked like a few hundred feet above on a meadow was a high point that would provide grand views.
 We dropped our packs and hiked over there.

-The sun came back out for a bit, and we had a great time looking down at our route and across to the Sella Pass and the Sassolungo, <a href="http://www.summitpost.org/trip-report/189782/Langkofel-North-Ridge.html">my first big climbing experience</a> in the valley.
+The sun came back out for a bit, and we had a great time looking down at our route and across to the Sella Pass and the Sassolungo,[my first big climbing experience](../2002/sassy.html) in the valley.
 What a peaceful, lonely, happy place to be!
 We hung out about 15 minutes here, then decided to mosey before the weather broke.

 <a href="http://www.flickr.com/photos/ripsawridge/3694855411/"><img src="http://farm3.static.flickr.com/2439/3694855411_f13f18fe28.jpg"></a>
 <a href="http://www.flickr.com/photos/ripsawridge/3694862687/"><img src="http://farm4.static.flickr.com/3550/3694862687_538ccd4e1f.jpg"></a>